cis-ds/course-site/content/notes/text-analysis/song-titles-exercise/index.md

 ## Download population data for U.S. states

 First let's use the `tidycensus` package to access the U.S. Census Bureau API and obtain population numbers for each state in 2016.
-This will help us later to normalize state mentions based on relative population size.^[For instance, California has a lot more people than Rhode Island so it makes sense that California would be mentioned more often in popular songs.
-But per capita, are these mentions different?]
+This will help us later to normalize state mentions based on relative population size.[^size]

 {{% callout note %}}